MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapicontainer-getsearchcriteria.md

 The **IMAPIContainer::GetSearchCriteria** method obtains the search criteria for a container that supports searches, typically a search-results folder.
 You create search criteria by calling a container's **IMAPIContainer::SetSearchCriteria** method.

-## Notes to Implementers
+## Notes to implementers

-Address book containers may need to support **GetSearchCriteria** only if they provide the advanced search capabilities associated with the **PR_SEARCH** ( [PidTagSearch](pidtagsearch-canonical-property.md)) property.
+Address book containers may need to support **GetSearchCriteria** only if they provide the advanced search capabilities associated with the **PR_SEARCH** ([PidTagSearch](pidtagsearch-canonical-property.md)) property.
 For more information about how to implement the advanced search feature for address book containers, see [Implementing Advanced Searching](implementing-advanced-searching.md).

-## Notes to Callers
+## Notes to callers

 When you are finished with the data structures pointed to by the  _lppRestriction_ and  _lppContainerList_ parameters, call [MAPIFreeBuffer](mapifreebuffer.md) once for each structure to be released.